Clout-Team/JarCraftinator/README.md

 # JarCraftinator
 A custom Minecraft Server software written in Java.
-(Mostly) compatible with PyCraftinator